Interactions-HSG/GEAR/GEAR-4-HAR/README.md

 The file [`GEAR_Video.mp4`](https://github.com/Interactions-HSG/GEAR/blob/main/GEAR-4-HAR/GEAR_Video.mp4) shows a video of all three activities being recognized by GEAR.

-## 👀 GazeData
+## 👀 Gaze Data

 The raw gaze data collected with the Microsoft HoloLens 2 and the Pupil Core can be found in their respective folders: [/GazeData/RawGazeDataFromHL2](https://github.com/Interactions-HSG/GEAR/tree/main/GEAR-4-HAR/GazeData/RawGazeDataFromHL2) and [/GazeData/RawGazeDataFromPupilCore](https://github.com/Interactions-HSG/GEAR/tree/main/GEAR-4-HAR/GazeData/RawGazeDataFromPupilCore).

 ## 🚀 AR Application

-The folder [/UnityApp](https://github.com/Interactions-HSG/GEAR/tree/main/GEAR-4-HAR/UnityApp) contains the AR application.
+The folder [/UnityApp](https://github.com/Interactions-HSG/GEAR/tree/main/GEAR-4-HAR/UnityApp) contains the AR application for the Microsoft HoloLens 2.
 See the README file in the folder for further instructions.

 ## 📈 Activity Recognition